-Thanks to efficient sorting and packaging, the amount of maintenance waste for final disposal in 2020 accounted for a small share.
+Thanks to efficient sorting and packaging, in 2022 a small proportion of maintenance waste went to final disposal.
 Liquid waste is purified and released into the sea or stored and solidified in concrete and then disposed of in the final repository.
 Spent fuel is stored to await final disposal in Eurajoki.

 The power plant’s most significant environmental impact is the thermal load on the sea caused by the cooling water, which heats up by about 10 degrees as it passes through the plant.
 In practice, two-thirds of the thermal energy produced by the reactor ends up in the sea with the cooling water.
 According to temperature measurements, the discharged water raises the temperature of the sea water during the growing season by about 1-2.5 degrees within a 1-2 kilometre range from the discharge point.

 The water is purified before use at the water plant, and the water used as process water is additionally treated at the demineralisation plant.
-The total volume of water withdrawn from Lake Lappominjärvi in 2021 was about
+The total volume of water withdrawn from Lake Lappominjärvi in 2022 was about 131,736 m3.

 According to the service water withdrawal permit, the power plant can withdraw up to 180 m3/h of water from the lake for a short period of time and a maximum of 150 m3/h per quarter.